MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/how-cowatch-works.md

 Cowatch works with partner apps and on web through SDK (iOS, Android, JS, .NET).

-Cowatch SDK enables synchronization of video between users in a Teams meeting in partner.
+* Cowatch SDK enables synchronization of video between users in a Teams meeting in partner.

-Teams Client launches partner app with an app-link including relevant context (session-id, token).
+* Teams Client launches partner app with an app-link including relevant context (session-id, token).

-Partner app uses Cowatch SDK to join the WebSocket connection to send/receive Cowatch events.
+* Partner app uses Cowatch SDK to join the WebSocket connection to send/receive Cowatch events.

-Partner client will receive play, pause and seek commands for each user, allowing for a seamless Cowatch experience
+* Partner client will receive play, pause and seek commands for each user, allowing for a seamless Cowatch experience.

 ## Platforms and SDKs